Hornebay History, Family Crest & Coats of Arms

 Early Origins of the Hornebay family

-, home to the St Quintin family.
-We must look to the latter shire to find the first record of the surname, namely William de Horneby who was listed in the Pipe Rolls of Yorkshire in 1205.
+However, we must look to the latter shire to find the first record of the surname, namely William de Horneby, who was listed in the Pipe Rolls of Yorkshire in 1205.
 John Hornby was listed in Gloucestershire in 1376.
 The Yorkshire Poll Tax Rolls of 1379 list the following: Johannes de Horneby and Agnes de Horneby.

 Early History of the Hornebay family

 This web page shows only a small excerpt of our Hornebay research.
-Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornebay History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1638, 1662, 1668, 1518, 1618, 1618 and 1619 are included under the topic Early Hornebay History in all our PDF Extended History products and printed products wherever possible.

 Hornebay Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hornebay have been found, including Hornby, Hornbie and others.

 Early Notables of the Hornebay family (pre 1700)

 Another 54 words (4 lines of text) are included under the topic Early Hornebay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hornebay family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hornebay, or a variant listed above: Mary Hornby and Joseph Hornby arrived in Philadelphia with four children in 1820; Mercy Hornby settled in Virginia in 1735; Squire T. Hornby settled in Philadelphia in 1860.